-The science behind Advantage® flea treatment
+The real science behind flea treatments for your pet

 A single flea can lay up to 50 eggs a day – which means a small flea problem can turn into a big one very quickly.
 To deal with these invasive parasites, you need a fast, effective flea treatment that will kill adult fleas on your pet.

 You may have heard about the benefits of spot-on flea treatments like Advantage – but how do they work, and how do you know they’re the right solution for a flea problem?

 Many pet owners prefer spot-on treatments like Advantage, as they can be easier to use and fleas don’t need to bite to be killed.

 Advantage spot-on flea treatment is applied directly to your cat’s or dog’s skin via an easy-to-use pipette.

 The Advantage solution spreads quickly through the lipid/fatty layer across your pet’s skin and coat from the point of application and kills fleas within one day.